Adjoint functor theorems for homotopically enriched categories: -categories and the adjoint functor theorem in the case

-\proof If $U$ has an \ce-weak left adjoint, and $\eta_A\colon A\to UA'$ is an \ce-weak reflection, then the singleton family consisting of $(A',\eta)$ is a solution set for $U_0$.
+\proof If $U$ has a left shrink-adjoint, and $\eta_A\colon A\to UA'$ is a shrink-reflection, then the singleton family consisting of $(A',\eta)$ is a solution set for $U_0$.
 This proves the ``only if'' direction.

-Conversely, by Proposition~\ref{cor:enough_cofibrant_limits_comma} it follows that the $\cv/I$-category $A/U$ has enough cofibrantly-weighted limits.
+Suppose conversely that $U_0$ satisfies the solution set condition.
+By Proposition~\ref{cor:enough_cofibrant_limits_comma} below, it follows that the $\cv/I$-category $A/U$ has enough cofibrantly-weighted limits.
 By Proposition~\ref{prop:ER_homotopy_category2} we know that the underlying category $(A/U)_0$ of the $\cv/I$-category $A/U$ is isomorphic to $A/U_0$.
 Since $U_0$ satisfies the solution set condition $A/U_0$, and so also $(A/U)_0$, have weakly initial sets of objects.
 Thus, by Theorem~\ref{thm:biinitial}, $A/U$ has a bi-initial object $\eta\colon A \to UA'$, and now by Theorem~\ref{theorem:biterm2} the morphism

 is bi-terminal in the $\cv/I$-category $\cv/\ca(A,UB)$, and so is shrinkable by Proposition~\ref{prop:shrinking2}. \endproof